richreggio/elixir/README.md

 11. Protein Translation
     - Turn strings of RNA into the right proteins
 12. Pig Latin
+    - Converts any string of wrods to pig latin
 13. Space Age
 14. Twelve Days
 15. Accumulate